epfl-ada/ada-2022-project-hltw/docs/index.md

 {% include weighed.html %}

+> Notice that Firefox might not render our animation correctly.
+Please use Chrome to view the animation!
+Thank you.

 With threshold 0.2 we see that the table shows really disconnected sets of articles at the start and the end.
 However, we face one problem, that the article sets are mostly composed of very few articles.
 The reason for this is most likely that the more articles you have, the more similar they become to each other when they are averaged out.
 Therefore, we tried the two other following approaches.

 ### Euclidean Distance